Now and Forever (1934 film): Production

 Shirley Temple was loaned out to Paramount by Fox Films for $3,500 a week in what would be her second film at Paramount.
 It would also be the first film in which a stand-in (Marilyn Granas) was hired for Temple.
 Temple had a good rapport with the adult crew, especially Gary Cooper, who bought her several toys and made a number of sketches for her.
 During the making of the movie, Dorothy Dell, who co-starred with Temple in Little Miss Marker and developed a close personal friendship with her, died in an automobile accident.
 Temple was not told about this until filming started on the crying scene in the film in which her character finds out her father was lying to her about stealing the jewelry.
 The tears she was crying in that scene were in effect real tears.

 In the film Temple sings "The World Owes Me a Living", a version of which also featured in a Silly Symphonies animation of The Ant and the Grasshopper in the same year.

 Hathaway had directed Shirley Temple before, in To the Last Man (1933) starring Randolph Scott and Esther Ralston and released the previous year.
 Despite having a memorable role in which her doll's head is shot off right in front of her, the then 5-year-old Temple was not cited in the credits.

 Alternate ending

-The film was originally made with a different ending, in which Jerry and Toni drive alongside the train tracks as Penny and Mrs. Crane depart on the train.
+The film was originally made with a different ending, in which Jerry and Toni drive alongside the train tracks as Pennie and Mrs. Crane depart on the train.
 Jerry succumbs to his gunshot wound en route and Toni takes over the wheel, steering the car over an embankment and killing herself as well.
 The ending was re-scripted and re-filmed by Paramount to match the lighter tone of the rest of the film.